chuckreynolds/WPFBOGP/readme.txt

 Test with the <a href="http://developers.facebook.com/tools/debug">Facebook Debugger</a>.

 = Title and Description =
-New in 2.0, the plugin will use the title and meta description from ANY SEO plugin or theme, including Genesis and Thesis.
+New in 2.0+, the plugin will use the title and meta description from ANY SEO plugin or theme, including Genesis and Thesis.
 Worst case it'll fall back to pulling some of your content as a last-ditch backup.
 But if you're concerned with what your Open Graph tags look like, then you should probably be running some kind of SEO plugin anyways.
 AMIRITE?

 = Testing Your Site =
 Once you've enabled the plugin head over to Facebook's testing tool and paste in one of your post/page url's or your home page to see what info Facebook is pulling in.
 This tool is located here: <a href="http://developers.facebook.com/tools/debug">http://developers.facebook.com/tools/debug</a>

 = Plugin Roadmap =
-If you have feature requests?
-Use the form on <a href="http://rynoweb.com/wordpress-plugins/" title="rynoweb wordpress plugins">rYnoweb.com/WordPress-Plugins</a>
+If you have feature requests or bugs?
+Use the support links on <a href="http://rynoweb.com/wordpress-plugins/" title="rynoweb wordpress plugins">rYnoweb.com/WordPress-Plugins</a> and get in touch.

 == Installation ==